Helping Authors Write Their Query Letters

 Relevant qualifications

-What makes you qualified to write about the subject of your book?
-Are you an archaeologist writing about a theme park full of real dinosaurs?
+Are they an archaeologist writing about a theme park full of real dinosaurs?
 (Hmm, that one might have already been done.)
-Perhaps you’re a recent graduate writing about the hardships of the current economic climate?
-Or perhaps you’re writing about space and have seen every episode of Star Trek – seventeen times.
+Perhaps they’re a recent graduate writing about the hardships of the current economic climate?
+Or perhaps they’re writing about space and have seen every episode of Star Trek – seventeen times.

 Published writing

-If you’ve previously had work published, briefly summarise your achievements.
-If you have a longer publishing history, it might be better to send along a brief CV with your letter.
-If you’ve previously self-published the book you’re submitting, keep in mind that most agents won’t be interested in taking on a book that’s already hit the market.
+If they have a longer publishing history, it might be better for them to send along a brief CV with their letter.
+If they’ve previously self-published the book they’re submitting, keep in mind that most agents won’t be interested in taking on a book that’s already hit the market (unless it’s been a raging success).

-However, if you’ve self-published other works, it’s really up to you whether or not you mention this.
-If you’ve had huge successes with your self-publishing venture, certainly mention that!
-If not, an agent might discover your self-published novel through a quick Google search, so make sure it’s still something you’re proud of, and be prepared to talk about it.
+However, if the author has self-published other works, it’s really up to them whether or not they mention this.
+If they’ve had huge successes with their self-publishing ventures, I would certainly have them mention that!
+If not, an agent might discover their self-published novel through a quick Google search, so I recommend authors make sure their self-published works are still something they’re proud of, and that they’re prepared to talk about them.

-Don’t worry too much if you’re unpublished – if your writing is good, that’s the main thing.
-Plus, an agent might be super excited to be discovering a fresh new writer!
-You could also mention here if you’re planning to write a series or if you have another novel in the works – agents don’t want to work with one-book writers.
+They could also mention here if they’re planning to write a series or if they have another novel in the works – agents don’t want to work with one-book writers.

 Wear your writing history with pride.
 Tell me about that short story you had published or that writing course you attended and the fact that you are writing alongside a demanding job or in the evenings and weekends when the kids are asleep.
 Tell me why you write.